-Class B: Income & Accumulation Units Class C: Income & Accumulation Units Class D: Income & Accumulation Units
+Class A: Income Units Class B: Income & Accumulation Units Class C: Income & Accumulation Units Class D: Income & Accumulation Units certain classes of investors with arrangements in place with the Manager or its associates.
+See paragraph 2.3.4 above.

 Class B units are only available for further investment by existing holders of Class B units.
+Class C units are only available for investment by